 4. Drainage Holes

-Here, some pots come with a plug-on drainage hole to prevent unnecessary leaking.
+Some pots come with a plug-on drainage hole to prevent unnecessary leaking.

-However, some containers don’t come with drainage holes, and it’s fine if it’s the perfect container for your plant.
+But some containers don’t have drainage holes, and it’s fine if it’s the perfect container for your plant.

-But before doing so, let the water seep into their roots and drain out a little.
+But before doing so, let the water seep into the soil for the roots to absorb and drain out a little.